gopalakrishnan-anbumani/Competitive-Programming/SpringBasics/SpringIoc.md

   			a.
 Bean Factory
   			b.
 Application Context
   		Application Logic is provided through POJO classes.Config Metadata consist of bean deifinitions.
 Ioc Container produces objects using Pojo classes and Config Metadata.

+  		The **org.springframework.beans** and **org.springframework.context** packages provide the basis for the Spring Framework’s IoC container.

   		**Bean Factory:** *It's a basic container available in Spring* **Application Context:** *It's a special type of bean factory it has additional functionalities to support enterprise application development*